All Episodes

 Because it doesn't move the action line forward.

-Rumsfeld's stinks and uh and needs to uh resign.
+Rumsfeld stinks and needs to resign.

-Also have some news about uh generals.
+Also have some news about generals or a general, not the six generals.

-There's another general, General Motors stock is up 10% on sales improvement and a less than expected loss.
+General Motors stock is up 10% on sales improvement and a less than expected loss.

 Last year, in the first quarter, General Motors lost over a billion dollars.

-This quarter they lost only 323 million.
+This quarter, they lost only $323 million.

 That's progress.

-Well, it is, and so their stock price went up 10%.
+And so their stock price went up 10%.

 Now, where did the improvement come from?